 The following figure illustrates the relationships of these components:

-We can now define the term batch job, we understand why we should use Spring Batch, and we can identify the key components of a Spring Batch job.
-Let’s summarize what we learned from this blog post.
+You can now define the term batch job, you understand why you should use Spring Batch, and you can identify the key components of a Spring Batch job.
+Let's summarize what you learned from this blog post.

-This blog post has taught us five things:
+This blog post has taught you five things:

 - A batch job consists of one or more steps.
 Each step is responsible of completing one logical task.
 Every step reads input data, processes the input data, and writes the processed data to the configured output.
 If the batch job has more than one step, the output of a step is often used as an input of the next step.

-- We should use Spring Batch because it solves the problems caused by handwritten batch jobs.
+- You should use Spring Batch because it solves the problems caused by handwritten batch jobs.